-Skill: Use interpersonal communication skills to promote health and well-being Standard HI.HF.4
+Skill: Use interpersonal communication skills to support health and well-being of self and others.

+Standard HI.HF.4

 - Compare and contrast communication styles in a small group activity using sentence frames. - Practice writing and revising I messages from scenarios. - Analyze scenes from media sources and identify if personal boundaries are respected or not. - Role play (in-person or using media) scenario that models effective communication skills. - Create a comic or other designed scenario that models effective communication skills.